rgfmsk/Identify-Fraud-from-Enron-Email/README.md

 Enron email data, by using some machine learning algorithms.
 The data includes 146 different individual's email and financial records.
 The data also includes the feature labeled "poi" for these individuals, which means we already know the POI's.
+There are 18 individuals marked as POI, and 128 non-POI's.
 There are total of 21 features, 6 email features , 14 financial features and the poi label.
 By using these informations, we want to build an algorithm to make predictions to identify POI's, maybe for another similiar cases too.